-Hey there - I’m a multilingual, award-winning video journalist who seeks to bring Asian faces and voices to American storytelling to counter stereotypes.
-I was recently nominated as the youngest candidate for the ‘Outstanding Emerging Journalist’ category at the national Emmys.
+Hey there - I’m a multilingual, award-winning reporter who seeks to bring Asian faces and voices to Western storytelling.
+Most recently, a story I produced and edited, ‘It’s Bisan from Gaza and I’m Still Alive,’ won a Peabody award.
+In 2022, I was nominated as the youngest candidate for the ‘Outstanding Emerging Journalist’ category at the national Emmys.

-Prior to becoming a field producer and journalist at AJ+, I’ve also worked as a one-woman-band VJ and freelance print reporter.
+Prior to becoming a correspondent and field producer at Al Jazeera, I’ve also worked as a one-woman-band VJ and freelance reporter.
 My face can be seen on Voice of America and WJLA-TV.
 Words can be found on CNN, USA Today, Chicago Tribune, Business Insider and more.

 I’m on a constant journey practicing two other languages I am fluent in - Korean and Mandarin.
-The languages reflect my connection to my past days in Korea, Singapore and Beijing.
+Both languages reflect my connection to my past days in Korea, Singapore and Beijing.

-My goal is to use all of my language skills into field reporting - delivering well-contextualized stories underrepresented in Western media.
+My goal is to utilize my language skills on the ground reporting - delivering contextualized stories underrepresented in news media.

 On-Camera Reel